snonux/gogios/README.md

 To create a high-availability Gogios setup, you can install Gogios on two servers that will monitor each other using the NRPE (Nagios Remote Plugin Executor) plugin.
 By running Gogios in alternate cron intervals on both servers, you can ensure that even if one server goes down, the other will continue monitoring your infrastructure and sending notifications.

 * Install Gogios on both servers following the compilation and installation instructions provided earlier.
-* Install the NRPE server (out of scope of this document) and plugin on both servers.
+* Install the NRPE server (out of scope for this document) and plugin on both servers.
 This plugin allows you to execute Nagios check scripts on remote hosts.
 * Configure Gogios on both servers to monitor each other using the NRPE plugin.
 Add a check to the Gogios configuration file (`/etc/gogios.json`) on both servers that uses the NRPE plugin to execute a check script on the other server.
 For example, if you have Server A and Server B, the configuration on Server A should include a check for Server B, and vice versa.
 * Set up alternate cron intervals on both servers.
 Configure the cron job on Server A to run Gogios at minutes 0, 10, 20, ..., and on Server B to run at minutes 5, 15, 25, ...
 This will ensure that if one server goes down, the other server will continue monitoring and sending notifications.